 The unearned revenue is recognized at an amount equal to the consideration received.
 If the contract has a significant financing component or foreign currencies are involved, the unearned revenue may be subject to finance cost, exchange differences until the performance obligations have been satisfied.

-Unearned revenue normally appears in books of newspaper publishers, entertainment companies, telecommunication operators etc. because the nature of their business is such that cash is received before services are provided.
+On satisfaction of the performance obligation, the unearned revenue is adjusted and revenue is recognized.
+Examples of entities whose books may contain significant unearned revenues include newspaper publishers, entertainment companies, telecommunication operators, etc. because the nature of their business is such that cash is received before goods and/or services are provided.

 |Unearned Revenue||10 million|

-The users consumed $8 million of the talk time purchased in July by the end of February.
-Since the company has now provided the services it is entitled to record related revenue as follows:
+If the users consumed $8 million of the talk time purchased in January by the end of February, the company can recognize an equivalent amount of revenue.